 You feel like people are counting on you.
 But what if your YES falls into the wrong hands?

-In the last 16 years of doing business, I have seen it all.
+In the last 16 years of doing business and being a strategic business consultant, I have seen it all.

 I have seen bosses blackmailing their employees with sad stories of having to work far more hours or more than their expected pay grade.

 I have seen owners that have failed to empower their staff because they always said YES to the budget, to project or a task and wanted to learn how to do something on their own.